mithilguru/Illinois-Strength-Trends/README.md

 Decision tree model.

 The linear model with regularization (RMSE = 109) outperformed the decision tree model (RMSE = 221), but `Impulse 0-250ms` or `Net Impulse 0-250ms` was the most relevant feature across both models.
+In the next section, I'll be visualizing the trends of the relevant features alongside the original target metrics.

 ## Results